openforis/sepal-doc/docs/source/setup/gee.rst

 Sing up
 ^^^^^^^

 Signing up for Google Earth Engine is required in order to properly export images and data products from SEPAL.
 You will need to have a Google email in order to sign up.
-If you don’t have one already, you can set one up here: http://mail.google.com/mail/signup.
+If you don't have one already, you can set one up here: http://mail.google.com/mail/sign-up.

 To request a GEE account, please visit https://earthengine.google.com/new_signup/.